Pamuditha-Gamaarachchi/Lululemon_FinalYearR-/README.md

+# Lululemon Active Wear

-Overview: Global apparel tech combination offering end-to-end solutions for leading apparel brands.
+## Overview: Global apparel tech combination offering end-to-end solutions for leading apparel brands.
 Innovation: Anticipates future trends to push the boundaries of human potential.
 Partnerships: Collaborates for groundbreaking progress in the apparel industry.
 Sustainability: Committed to ethical and sustainable manufacturing, setting industry benchmarks.